Azure/azure-sdk/docs/design/dotnet/DesignGuidelines.md

 - System.Uri

 ## Appendix A: Commonly Overlooked .NET API Design Guidelines
-Some .NET Design Guiudelines have been notoriously overlooked in exisitng Azure SDKs.
+Some .NET Design Guiudelines have been notoriously overlooked in existing Azure SDKs.
 This section serves as a way to highlight these guidelines.

 :no_entry: **DO NOT** have abstractions (interfaces of abstract classes) unless types both implement and consume them (i.e. you have parameters typed as the abstraction).